Non-US private pilot holder time building / rental

 Step 2 – Wait for the verification letter the Airmen Certification Branch will send you once the foreign certificate verification process has been completed.

 Step 3 – Schedule an appointment with the DPE.
 The least expensive DPE we have found so far is Tim Tucker.
-You can email him at email@example.com.
-He charges $75.00 to perform this.
+You can email him at firstname.lastname@example.org.
+He charges around $75.00 to perform this.

 Before arrival in the US, schedule a date ahead of time for when you arrive.
 The appointment is usually 30 minutes in length.

 Step 4 – Once you arrive in the US with your documents, head to your scheduled meeting with the DPE.

 They will provide you with temporary documents required for flying.